Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddMobile.rst

 ----

 You should see the app start, with a splash screen.
-Then you will see your plugin on the gome screen.
+Then you will see your plugin on the home screen.
 Touch the App/Plugin icon.

 .. image:: LearnAddMobileNSHomeScreen.png